 This vacancy will be open until the 6th October 2023.

-Welcome to the Parish of Heddon on the Wall
+Welcome to the Parish of Heddon-on-the-Wall

 The village is popular, both as a retirement location and also for commuting to Newcastle and other parts of the region.
 It has a rich and interesting history and today has a thriving community spirit with many active groups and organisations.
 St Andrew’s Church is of Anglo Saxon origin, consecrated in 630AD.
 In addition to St Andrew's, there is also a Methodist Chapel.
-There are a small number of shops, a library, two public houses (The Three Tuns and The Swan) a petrol station/post office/spar store and a primary school.
+There are a small number of shops, a library, two public houses (The Three Tuns and The Swan) a petrol station/post office/Spar store and a primary school.
 It boasts the oldest Women’s Institute in Northumberland.

 Over the years the village has hosted a variety of industries including salmon fishing in the river Tyne, coal mining, limestone quarrying, brick making and agriculture.

 The village benefits from its proximity to the A69, which runs from Newcastle to Carlisle.
 The market town of Hexham is 14 miles to the west.
 Heddon is an ideal place from which to explore the attractions of Northumberland – the Northumberland National Park, Cheviot Hills, Kielder Forest and the Scottish Borders are within easy travelling distance.
 Northumberland has many pretty towns and villages, most of which have a diverse (and often violent) history.